Noah Song: Boston Red Sox

 Song was drafted by the Boston Red Sox in the 4th round, with the 137th overall selection, of the 2019 MLB draft.
 He became the highest selected MLB draft pick in Naval Academy history, and the ninth Navy graduate picked in the MLB draft.
 On June 6, 2019, Song signed with Boston.

-Song spent his professional debut season of 2019 with the Lowell Spinners of the Class A Short Season New York–Penn League, going 0–0 with a 1.06 ERA, a .167 batting average against, an 0.88 WHIP, and 19 strikeouts over 17 innings.
+Song spent his professional debut season of 2019 with the Lowell Spinners of the Low–A New York–Penn League, going 0–0 with a 1.06 ERA, a .167 batting average against, an 0.88 WHIP, and 19 strikeouts over 17 innings.
 Song did not play in the Boston organization after 2019, due to his military obligations.

 Philadelphia Phillies

 On December 7, 2022, Song was selected by the Philadelphia Phillies in the 2022 Rule 5 draft.
 On February 22, 2023, the Phillies announced that the Navy granted Song's request to change his duty status, allowing him to pursue his baseball career.
+In spring training, Song was shut down from throwing due to back tightness and was placed on the injured list to begin the season.
+On June 28, Song made his first professional appearance in almost 4 years, and tossed a perfect frame for the Single–A Clearwater Threshers.
+After rehab stints with the Double–A Reading Fightin Phils and Triple–A Lehigh Valley IronPigs, Song was activated from the injured list on July 29 and subsequently designated for assignment.